thetrueavatar/Viessmann-Api/README.md

-Version 1.3.1
+Version 1.3.2
 --------------
-Addded caching to reduced load is available here : https://github.com/thetrueavatar/Viessmann-Api/releases/tag/1.3.1 It's also possible to define gatewayId(3rd line) and installationId(4th line) in the credentials.properties This would reduce the total of request to 3.
+Addded caching to reduced load is available here : https://github.com/thetrueavatar/Viessmann-Api/releases/tag/1.3.2 It's also possible to define installationId(3rd line) and gatewayId(4th line) in the credentials.properties.
+To get those value please use the getGatewayId and getInstallationid method.
+This would reduce the total of request to 3.
 Moreover authentication(2 request) seems to not be taken into account so it will result in only 1 request counting in the quota.

 As mentionned, Viessmann as set 2 limit to their API: